coyotebringsfire/UnintendedConsequences/README.md

 #Gibraltar
 Test superstructure for running functional tests using MochaJS.
+The idea is to collect useful utilities into a single package.
-Gibraltor uses the mocha-multi reporter to show test progress to the user via the spec reporter and also uses the mongoreporter to save the results to a mongo db.
-There is support for defining 'platforms' by which test suites can be filtered.
-Out of the box, there are android and ios platforms defined.
+Gibraltor uses the mocha-multi reporter to show test progress to the user via the 'spec' reporter and also uses the 'mongoreporter' reporter to save the results to a mongo db.

+There is support for defining 'platforms' by which test suites can be filtered; Out of the box, there are android and ios platforms defined.
 ###Dependencies
 node.js
 ###Getting Started